kailash-manasarovar/statement/docs/timeline/2026/april.md

 - Steve and I go for a drink one evening; I think it's the evening before the last night of the first week's course.
 - There are agents all over the bar.
 - We talk.
-- I try to bring up the forgivenet and saving the world, again, and every single time I do, the waitress buts in with some inconsequential nonsense.
+- I try to bring up the forgivenet and saving the world, again, and every single time I do, the waitress butts in with some inconsequential nonsense.
 - I think Steve set this up too, and is signalling to her every time I start to bring up the conversation about *let's save the world why don't we*.
-- As if there was something more important.
+- As if there was something more important to do.
 - Bananas!

 ### My sense of direction is temporarily healed